aristanetworks/cvprac/README.md

 network provisioning service should be running as usual.

 If you have done a fresh install of CVP 2025.2.X+ and you want to continue to use provisioning APIs you will have to enable and start the networkprovisioning service.

-SSH to CVP and run the following commands:

-`cvpi enable networkprovisioning`
-`cvpi start networkprovisioning`
+Please contact TAC for information on enabling networkprovisioning in CVP 2025.2.X+.

 ### Examples